Private use of employer provided vehicles

 Travel to and from work is generally considered private use.

-Your employee will also be liable to a BIK where they have use of a private car because they are employed by you.
-This may arise where, for example, a car is provided for sponsorship purposes from:
+Your employee will also be liable to a BIK where they have use of a private car because you employ them.
+This may arise where, for example, a connected party or a third party provides a car for sponsorship purposes.
+For further details on third party benefits, please see Tax and Duty Manual Part 05-01-01m.

 The information in this section applies to you whether you are a company, a partnership or a sole trader.